-In this section we will learn how to use numpy to store and manipulate image data.
-We will use the Python Imaging library (PIL) to read and write data to standard file formats.
+In this section, we will learn how to use NumPy to store and manipulate image data.
+We will use the Python Imaging Library (PIL) to read and write data to standard image file formats.

 If you want to learn more about numpy in general, try the other tutorials.

 Before trying these examples you will need to install the NumPy and Pillow packages (Pillow is a fork of the PIL library).

 Here is a 5 by 4 pixel RGB image:

 The image contains 4 lines of pixels.
 Each line of pixels contains 5 pixels.
 Each pixel contains 3 bytes (representing the red, green and blue values of the pixel colour):